-Man Charged with Rosehill Murder - NZ Herald
+Man charged with Rosehill murder

-The police have arrested and charged a man as a part of a homicide investigation underway in Rosehill.
+Auckland police have arrested and charged a man as a part of a homicide investigation underway in Rosehill.

 He has been charged with the murder of 29-year-old man Jashandeep Singh.

 Singh died from his injuries sustained during a disorder incident at Orchard Rise, Rosehill, in the early hours of May 15 this year.
-He was taken to Auckland City Hospital but succumbed to his injuries a short while later.
+He was taken to Auckland City Hospital but died a short while later.

-He was one of two people hospitalised as a result of the disorder.
-Another person was taken to Middlemore Hospital in a serious condition at the time and has since been discharged.
+He was one of two people hospitalised as a result of the disorder, police said.

 AdvertisementAdvertise with NZME.